WHY DID WE NEED THE INDICATE PILOT?

 Setting national regulations

-Preparations for EU EPBD negotiations.
+Preparations for EU Energy Performance of Buildings Directive (EPBD) negotiations.

-The financial support was targeted at generating the data foundation, whilst INDICATE’s cocreation approach and advocacy support were designed to ensure the all-important buy-in of industry and policy makers to take and use the data to accelerate progress towards a fully decarbonised building stock.
+The financial support was targeted at generating the data foundation, whilst INDICATE’s co-creation approach and advocacy support were designed to ensure the all-important buy-in of industry and policy makers to take and use the data to accelerate progress towards a fully decarbonised building stock.

-With grants up to €250.000, INDICATE supported the collection of systemised and improved data of new or existing building LCA results.
+With grants up to €250,000, the INDICATE pilot supported the collection of systemised and improved data of new or existing building LCA results.
 It directly enabled generation of insights into the state of the respective national building stock and carbon reduction potential of different national strategies.
 To ensure buy-in from supported consortiums there was a requirement of public co-funding.

 PILOT COUNTRIES